molpopgen/fwdpy11/doc/pages/tstypes.rst

     print(ts.first().draw(format="unicode"))

-The above three correponds to a sample size of 10 haplotypes.
+The above tree correponds to a sample size of 10 haplotypes.
 The tree shows the node labels.
 The nodes labelled 0 through 9 correspond to the present time point--these are "alive nodes" or the "current generation" if we are thinking about a forward simulation.
 Further, we can describe the branches leading to these sample nodes as the "tips" or "leaves" of a tree.